DrewLazar/NodeSplittingSVM_SurvTrees/Readme.md

-Code, data and latex files for paper Induction of Survival Trees by Quadric Splits and Dipolar Splitting Criteria
+Code and data for paper Node Splitting SVMs for Survival Trees Based on an L2-Regularized Dipole Splitting Criteria